LynnHo/PA-GAN-Tensorflow/README.md

 - Using [Trained Weights](https://drive.google.com/file/d/1idZftl-IqNsBUkn2tSvgiCVMoZay40Km/view?usp=sharing) (move to **./output/PA-GAN.zip**)

-    - *the checkpoint inludes G and D and the state of the optimizer, the exact size of the generator is 156MB*
+    - *the checkpoint includes G and D and the state of the optimizer, the exact size of the generator is 156MB*

     - unzip the file